gsurendhar/k8-volume-resources/README.md

 ---

-This README should now provide a complete guide for your users to follow along with both static and dynamic provisioning for EBS and EFS in Kubernetes, along with all the necessary configuration files and steps.
+This README should now provide a complete guide for both static and dynamic provisioning for EBS and EFS in Kubernetes, along with all the necessary configuration files and steps.
 Let me know if you need any further adjustments!